IntelliHeal/intelliheal-service/README.md

 ## 🤝 Support

-For issues, questions, or contributions, please refer to the documentation in [PLUGINREADME.md](./PLUGINREADME.md) for detailed implementation guidance.
+For issues, questions, or contributions, please refer to the documentation in [This Document](https://github.com/IntelliHeal/intelliheal-plugin/blob/main/README.md) for detailed implementation guidance.

 ---